shakeel-faiz/FF/003/software.md

 ## What are some Emerging Trends in Software?

+Emerging trends in software include the integration of advanced technologies, such as the following:

 **Artificial Intelligence (AI) & Machine Learning (ML)**

 -   Software is becoming capable of learning and improving over time.